Herglotz-type $f(R,T)$ gravity: Herglotz variational principle for dissipative dynamics

 with generalized coordinate $x$.
 This describes a particle of mass $m$ in a potential $U(x)$, subject to a viscous force that is proportional to a drag coefficient $\nu$.
 Using Eq. (\ref{HerglotzELeqs}), the equation of motion for this particle becomes

 This is exactly a dissipative system due to the drag term which, depending on external force $F=-dU/dx$, could model a damped harmonic oscillator, for example.
 Furthermore, we see that the Lagrangian in Eq. (\ref{particleL}) admits equations of motion proportional to first order derivatives, yet still retains a physical Hamiltonian in the sense that it is the sum of all the energies, a feature unique to the Herglotz variational principle \cite{Fred1996,Lazo2014}.
-For example, the corresponding Hamiltonian for Eq. (\ref{particleL}) becomes \be \mathcal{H} = \dot{q}p-L = \frac{1}{2}m\dot{x}^2 +U(x) +\frac{\nu}{m}S , \ee where the canonical variables $q=x$ and $p = \partial L/\partial \dot{x} = m\dot{x}$ take on the usual definitions .
+For example, the corresponding Hamiltonian for Eq. (\ref{particleL}) becomes